susierwu/LCIA_comp/README.md

-# JIE_LCIA_comp
+# LCIA_comp

-This folder contains following sub-folders to reproduce the study:
+To compare CFs applied to a same EF in different LCA software (SimaPro, openLCA, BW2, as well as the LCIA method official documents).
+This folder contains following sub-folders:

 1. Data_rawCFs: containing raw data from the four LCIA sources (three software-LCIA method combination and raw-CML/raw-RIVM) used in the analysis - corresponding to section 2.1 of the manusript
 2. Module: containing functions used for the consistency analysis - corresponding to section 2.2 of the manusript